BroadbandForum/usp/specification/security/readme.md

 https://wiki.broadband-forum.org/display/BBF/Security+Discussion
 -->

-## Authentication and Authorization
+## Authentication

 Authentication of Endpoints is done using X.509 certificates as defined in [RFC 5280][15] and [RFC 6818][16].
 These certificates, at a minimum, need to be usable for [MTP security](/mtp/#securing_mtps) with TLS or DTLS protocols.

 In order to support various authentication models (e.g., trust Endpoint identity and associated certificate on first use; precise Endpoint identity is indicated in a certificate issued by a trusted Certificate Authority; trust that Endpoint is a member of a trusted domain as verified by a trusted Certificate Authority), this Working Text provides guidance based on conditions under which the Endpoint is operating, and on the Endpoint's policy for storing certificates of other Endpoints or just certificates of trusted CAs.

-**R-SEC.2** - The Agent MUST have a Controller's certificate information prior to establishing an encrypted connection.
+**R-SEC.2** - The Agent MUST have a Controller's certificate information prior to establishing a cryptographically protected connection.

 TLS and DTLS both have handshake mechanisms that allow for exchange of certificate information.

-## Access Control List
+## Authentication with RBAC (Role Based Access Control)

 It is expected that Agents will have some sort of Access Control List (ACL) that will define different levels of authorization for interacting with the Agent's data model.
 This Working Text refers to different levels of authorization as "Roles".
 The Agent may be so simple as to only support a single Role that gives full access to its data model; or it may have just an "untrusted" Role and a "full access" Role.
 Or it may be significantly more complex with, for example, "untrusted" Role, different Roles for parents and children in a customer household, and a different Role for the service provider Controller.
 These Roles may be fully defined in the Agent's code, or Role definition may be allowed via the data model.